itsamrit/itsamrit/README.md

 Clear cache if devcontainer not working.

 If port not connecting in container, u need to delete the container & download repo again

+In frontend, the developer tools 1st thing i,e console is used to print & debug indexing